petabyt/mlt/README.md

 - [x] Hijack the `bmp_printf` function from a module, not from source code.
 - [ ] Use a decent format, not `|` and `\n`.
 - [ ] Case insensitive string searching (possibly ignore symbols too)

+# How's Speed?
+Of course, running `strcmp` 100+ times every time the menu is drawn sounds
+very CPU intensitive.
+From my experience, it has no noticible effect.
+It
+feels just as snappy without it enabled.
+As for battery life, I'm not 100% sure.